Raku/nqp/docs/ops.markdown

 * `if(Block $condition, Block $then, Block $else)`

 If the `$condition` evaluates to a non-zero value, run the `$then` block.
-If not, and an `$else` block is present, run that instead.
+If not, and an `$else` block is present, run that instead, if it's absent, return result of `$condition`.

 ## unless
 * `unless(Block $condition, Block $then)`
 * `unless(Block $condition, Block $then, Block $else)`

 If the `$condition` evaluates to 0, run the `$then` block.
-If not, and an `$else` block is present, run that instead.
+If not, and an `$else` block is present, run that instead, if it's absent, return result of `$condition`.

 # <a id="control"></a> Loop/Control Opcodes